Transportation and Maps

 While downtown Ann Arbor and the campus area are within comfortable walking distance of each other (most destinations are within a 10- to 15-minute walk), bicycle paths, bike racks, and sidewalk ramps encourage cyclists.
 City buses provide limited service from off-campus areas in and around the city.
 University buses run every 20 minutes from North Campus to Central Campus on weekdays and every 40 minutes on Saturdays and Sundays, plus a limited evening schedule.
 For a schedule and other information, consult the Ann Arbor Transportation Authority website at www.aata.org or call 734/996-0400.

 Parking is scarce and rarely free.
-Therefore we recommend that you avoid bringing a car to campus.
+Therefore, we recommend that you avoid bringing a car to campus.
 We also regret that neither ICPSR nor the University of Michigan can provide you with a daily, weekly, or monthly parking pass.
-If you need parking, your best bet will be to park in either the University's surface visitor parking lot at the corner of Madison and Thompson Streets ($1.00 per hour) or the City of Ann Arbor parking structure on Maynard Street ($1.00 per hour for first three hours, $1.10 per hour beyond three hours).
+If you need parking, your best bet will be to park in either the University's surface visitor parking lot at the corner of Madison and Thompson Streets ($1.00 per hour) or the City of Ann Arbor parking structure on Maynard Street ($1.20 per hour).
 The University visitor lot is closer to the Perry Building, location of our three-to five-day workshops, offices, library and computer labs, while the Maynard parking structure is closer to the Central Campus academic buildings where our four-week courses will meet.
 You can obtain campus maps from Parking and Transportation Services.
 Both the Perry Building and the Visitor lot are located in the bottom left corner of the map, and the Maynard Street structure is a few blocks to the north.

 Alternatively, on-street metered parking is scattered on various streets in the vicinity.
 However vacant spots may be hard to find, limited to just a few hours, and probably aren't any closer than the above alternatives.